-The lone BART-eligible incinerator facility in the region has already achieved an approximately 75 percent reduction in SO_2 emissions through the installation of a dry scrubber.
-This facility already has SNCR NO_X controls and continues participation in the NO_X Budget Program.
-The unit has existing PM controls and may not warrant further controls.
+The lone BART-eligible incinerator source in the region has already achieved an approximately 75 percent reduction in SO2 emissions through the installation of a dry scrubber.
+This source already has SNCR NO_X controls and reverse air fabric filters for PM controls and therefore further controls are not warranted.
+The air pollution controls on this source are the same controls required by new municipal waste combustion facilities MACT requirements.